Platform Caveats

 NVUE has several shortcomings that prevent netlab from configuring basic designs like IBGP on top of IGP.
 Don’t be surprised if the labs that work with cumulus device don’t work with cumulus_nvue device, and please create a GitHub issue whenever you find a glitch.
 We’d love to know (at least) what doesn’t work as expected.

-To run Cumulus Linux 5.x with cumulus device type, add the following lines to your lab topology[4]:
+To run Cumulus Linux 5.x with cumulus device type, set the following default values in lab topology or one of the defaults files:

 defaults.devices.cumulus.libvirt.memory: 2048